ColdGrub1384/multibuild/Sources/multibuild/Documentation.docc/getting-started.md

 Learn how to declare and compile projects with `multibuild`.

 To start, create a Swift executable target that will run when you want to compile your libraries and add `multibuild` as a dependency.
-I've tried creating a build tool plugin but I didn't manage to make it work.
-What I do in my Swift Package manifest is looking for Xcode frameworks in the project's directory and include them as `binaryTarget`s if they exist and if not, I download them from my server.
-And I use `multibuild` as part of the process of building and uploading the binaries to the server.

 Adding `multibuild` as a dependency: